 I created 2 participatory arts companies for children (Lola's Lab and Left Noodle Right Noodle).
-LNRN allowed children to explore cultural diplomacy through personalization of art, movement and drama.
-Adding to this, Lola's Lab in particular was a kin to a LARP (Live Action Role Play) adventure in learning with live story chracters, plot twists and maker labs that gamified participation inside an original story experience..
+LNRN allowed children to explore cultural diplomacy through the personalization of art, movement, and drama.
+Adding to this, Lola's Lab, in particular, was akin to a LARP (Live Action Role Play) adventure in learning with live story characters, plot twists, and maker labs that gamified participation inside an original story experience.

 founder, programatic and theatrical writer, artistic/creative director, illustrator, costume and product designer

-LOLA'S LAB was an edutainment production company where I integrated my writing, production and design work.
-Beginning in 2010, I wrote, produced, and directed over 40 original immersive audience adventures paired with a project-based curriculum in complex monthly pop - up environments.
-The business has served thousands of families and gave me a platform to exercise a wide array of creative and management skills while working with extraordinary visual and performing artists.
-As the writer/ illustrator it allowed me to create an imaginative brand with a large catalog of original material and products.
+LOLA'S LAB was an edutainment production company where I integrated my writing, production, and design work.
+From 2010 to 2018, I wrote, produced, and directed over 40 original immersive audience adventures paired with a project-based curriculum in complex monthly pop-up environments.
+The content was rewritten and re-produced for consecutive years.
+I eventually licensed some of the content to other theater organizations in 2018.
+The business served thousands of families and gave me a platform to exercise a wide array of creative and management skills while working with extraordinary visual and performing artists.
+As the writer and illustrator of the content, it allowed me an audience to create an imaginative brand with a large catalog of original material and products.
 I continue to turn the plays into new formats of interactivity today.

-I directed the areas best teaching artists to activate the content.
+I directed the areas' best teaching artists to activate the content.
 Live characters interacted with students throughout the day.
 This primed students with a personal relationship to the story and created a mysterious atmosphere of surprise.
-I employed cliffhangers and gamification in the writing to enroll and motivate the students into invest themselves the story adventures and to collaborate on solving problems which the characters were having in real time.
+I employed cliffhangers and gamification in the writing to enroll and motivate the students to invest themselves in the story adventures and to collaborate on solving problems that the characters were having in real-time.
 These ideas were prototypes in the breakout sessions which included maker labs and taught principals of design thinking.
 Story adventure camps were 1-5 days long.
 Children were deeply invested in the story and their missions together.
 The training during our programs impacted the children at home, helping them build creative confidence, and collaborative skills.

-The full impact was an experience unlike anything on the out of school market, traditional education, museum style learning or family entertainment.
+The full impact was an experience, unlike anything on the out-of-school market, traditional education, museum-style learning, or family entertainment.
 In truth, it was a merge of ideas that activated personal expression and learning in as many ways possible so that all participants had a “way in” that would resonate with them.
-It was a natural extension of my experience being a multidisciplinary artist, performer/director, writer, theatrical and costume designer.
+It was a natural extension of my experience being a multidisciplinary artist, performer/director, writer, and theatrical and costume designer.

 I created a pipeline of over 40 productions, with repeatable, evergreen content that was always able to be personalized.
-Lola’s Lab was a land of many stories, each story was a play with it’s own product family of scripts, unique characters, curriculum, and story merchandise.
+Lola’s Lab was a land of many stories, each story was a play with its own product family of scripts, unique characters, curriculum, and story-based merchandise.
 We also performed short interactive productions at the National Children's Museum and other venues.
-By the end of year 4, I was developing interactive story books for sale.
+By the end of year 4, I was developing interactive storybooks for sale.
 And by year 6, I began to format the live program for licensing by outside organizations.
 The program was presented by Encore Children's Theater in 2018 and a request for more in 2019.

 Left Noodle - Right Noodle